March 18, 2026

 ROI Framework: How to Quantify Value for Restaurant Clients

 The most powerful thing you can do in your sales process is translate your services into dollars and hours.
 Restaurant owners think in margins, labor cost percentage, and cover count — not in "AI efficiency gains."
+For a deeper dive into framing ROI conversations during sales calls, see our discovery call script guide.

 Here is a simple ROI calculation you can present to any restaurant prospect during a discovery call:

-Review Response Automation: 50 reviews/week × 10 minutes per response = 500 minutes (8.3 hours) of manager time saved.
+Review Response Automation: 50 reviews/week x 10 minutes per response = 500 minutes (8.3 hours) of manager time saved.
 At $35/hour fully loaded, that is $291/month in recovered labor — plus the SEO and reputation lift from consistent responses.
 Service fee: $800/month.
 Net ROI: positive within 60 days when accounting for rating improvement and new customer acquisition.

 Chatbot for Catering Inquiries: If a restaurant receives 20 catering inquiries per month, converts 25%, and the average catering order is $1,500 — that is $7,500/month in catering revenue.
 Even if the chatbot increases conversion by just 10% (from 25% to 27.5%), that is $375/month in additional revenue from the same inquiry volume.
 For a $1,200/month service, the math becomes compelling fast.